FEHCom

 Qmail was developed by Dan J. Bernstein, and is well recommended internationally.
 In 2008 Dan Bernstein placed Qmail in the public domain.

 D.J.
-Bernstein is Associate Professor in the Department of Mathematics, Statistics, and Computer Science at the University of Illinois at Chicago.
+Bernstein is Research Professor in the Department of Mathematics, Statistics, and Computer Science at the University of Illinois at Chicago and Professor at the Faculteit Wiskunde & Informatica at the Technical University of Eindhoven.
 Please have at look at his remarks on:

 Qmail 1.03 was released in June 1998 and lacks support for some ESMTP enhancement which have been published since then, in particular SMTP Authentication and SMTPS/STARTTLS.
 However, some of the ESMTP enhancements are of very little use, in today's email world even counter-productive, and often weakly documented, as discussed in my